T

 landmark

-Visit the site where the Holy Grail is said to be kept.
-Admire the blend of Romanesque, Gothic, and Baroque architecture and climb the Miguelete bell tower for panoramic city views.
+Visit the cathedral said to house the Holy Grail.
+Admire its mix of Romanesque, Gothic, and Baroque architecture, and climb the Miguelete bell tower for panoramic city views.

 2. Midday